-lf The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS health plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws from the program.
-It is the first time the customer has ever been Twelve months Reaches age 19; approved for KidsCare.
-Moves out of state; Is incarcerated or in an
+lf The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS Complete Care (ACC) plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws from the program.
+It is the first time the customer has ever been approved for KidsCare.
+Twelve months Reaches age 19; Moves out of state; Is incarcerated or in an

-Institution for M Disease (IMD)
+Institution for Mental Disease (IMD);

-Is approved for AHCCCS Med Assistance (M program; lical
+Is approved for another AHCCCS Medical Assistance (MA) program;

-Gets creditabl coverage; e
+• Gets creditable coverage;

-Is adopted;
+• Is adopted;

-Cannot be loc mail is returne agency as undeliverable; d to the
+Cannot be located and mail is returned to the agency as undeliverable;

-Does not pay monthly premi
+Does not pay the monthly premium;

-Fails to coope rate;
+Fails to cooperate;

-Was ineligible time of the init enrollment; or
+Was ineligible at the time of the initial enrollment; or

-Voluntarily wit from the progr
+Voluntarily withdraws from the program.

-Term Definition Guaranteed Enrollment Period A period of enrollment applied the first time a customer is ever enrolled with an AHCCCS health plan or qualifies for KidsCare.
+Term Definition A period of enrollment applied the first time a customer is ever enrolled with an AHCCCS Complete Care (ACC) plan or qualifies for KidsCare.